-For trial wavefunctions obtained in a plane-wave basis we mainly support Quantum ESPRESSO.
+For trial wavefunctions obtained in a plane-wave basis, we mainly support QE.
 Note that ABINIT and QBox were supported historically and could be reactivated.

-Quantum ESPRESSO currently stores wavefunctions in a non-standard internal "save" format.
-To convert these to a conventional HDF5 format file we have developed a converter, pw2qmcpack.
-This is an add on to the Quantum ESPRESSO distribution.
+QE stores wavefunctions in a nonstandard internal "save" format.
+To convert these to a conventional HDF5 format file we have developed a converter-pw2qmcpack-which is an add-on to the QE distribution.

-To simplify the process of patching Quantum ESPRESSO we have developed a script that will automatically download and patch the source code.
-The patches are specific to each version. e.g. To download and patch QE v6.3:
+To simplify the process of patching QE we have developed a script that will automatically download and patch the source code.
+The patches are specific to each version.
+For example, to download and patch QE v6.3: